🌘 ahh.txt đŸ‘»

 When I woke up I had a small breakfast from the minshuku.
 The breakfast ended at 8:30, I made it at 8:23.
 The woman running the inn smiled at me like she had been waiting, and gave me a rice ball and bowl of miso soup.
 I still didn’t feel very hungry, wearing the same clothes from yesterday, but miso soup is agreeable anyways and I ate ravenously.
 Tofu has a strange gelly texture, but I kind of like it now.
 The slice of scallion still had a slight crunch.

 I walked from the north edge of the cove to the south, a ritual I had enjoyed as a child.
 It was almost a mile both ways, and at the point there were people fishing off of the rocks.
-I noticed a forgotten concrete shrine tucked just into the woods, I do not recognize the kanji to what, but wrote it on my wrist with pen (ēƒ) to look up later.
+I noticed a forgotten concrete shrine tucked just into the woods, I do not recognize the kanji to what, but wrote it on my wrist with pen (烏) to look up later.
 And I (even though I never had before) bowed deeply, twice.
 I felt like a tourist.
 I slipped one of my colorful plastic bead bracelets off my wrist clicking over the others, pale skin underneath, and set it in front.
 I used to make them all of the time on stretchy cord, with hearts and stars, magic.
 It was one I have worn for years, through a lot of different times in my life.

 Nobody was waiting at the platform.
 The next train wasn’t for another hour but I sat on the bench anyway and ate a granola bar from my bag.
 The kind that turns back into granola upon opening the package.
 Trains here run exactly on time.
 I didn’t need to be.

-My sister begged me to go back to him.
+That morning when I terrified my sister.
+Abby begged me to go back to him.
 She called it mending, called it patience.
 I screamed at her: you would have to kill me to keep me from leaving.
 I had asked May to leave me.
 And she didn’t understand that’s what she was asking for.
 I did leave, and drove north to LA, then further north.
 I stayed in a travel motel by SFO until I could get my visa.
 Listening to fading rumbles of aircraft departing all day and most of the night.
 I haven’t talked to any of them since.

 By the time I got back to Tokyo it was already dark, and I stopped by the konbini on the walk home.
 Tokyo felt stable under my feet.